andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/xcode/create-documentation-for-your-swift-playground.md

   - Swift

 ---
-As I opened Apple's latest <a title="Apple Swift Developer Blog - Patterns Playground" href="https://developer.apple.com/swift/blog/?id=13" target="_blank">&#8220;Patterns Playground&#8221; blog post</a>, I was impressed with the look and feel.
+As I opened Apple's latest <a title="Apple Swift Developer Blog - Patterns Playground" href="https://developer.apple.com/swift/blog/?id=13" target="_blank">"Patterns Playground&#8221; blog post</a>, I was impressed with the look and feel.
 Rather than create the documentation as comment blocks, they managed to put in sharp-looking notes and explanations before each code example / experiment.
 It's like an interactive book, reminiscent of the Swift Programming Language iBook!
 Here's a snippet of what their Playground looks like:

 [<img class="alignnone size-large wp-image-4771" src="http://www.andrewcbancroft.com/wp-content/uploads/2014/09/Patterns_playground-1024x511.png" alt="Apple's Patterns Playground" width="730" height="364" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2014/09/Patterns_playground-1024x511.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2014/09/Patterns_playground-300x149.png 300w, https://www.andrewcbancroft.com/wp-content/uploads/2014/09/Patterns_playground.png 1080w" sizes="(max-width: 730px) 100vw, 730px" />][1]

-Of course, my immediate question / thought was, &#8220;How'd they _do_ that?!
+Of course, my immediate question / thought was, "How'd they _do_ that?!
 Can _I_ do that?
 I want to do that!&#8221;.
 I didn't know it at the time of this publication, but apparently Apple has some <a title="Apple Developer Documentation - Interactive Learning Playgrounds" href="https://developer.apple.com/library/prerelease/ios/documentation/Swift/Reference/Playground_Ref/Chapters/InteractiveLearning.html" target="_blank">pre-release documentation out on developer.apple.com</a>, detailing how all this is done.
 I (as usual) did it the hard way and hacked my way through it.
 I figured I'd go ahead and share my discoveries alongside the official documentation from Apple.

 I'm already a believer in using Playgrounds for teaching.
 The read-example-experiment loop is so easy in the Playground environment.
 I think using this documentation technique has the potential to enhance the Playground experience _even more_ to create professional, sharp-looking educational material_.  _

-For this post, I wanted to take a simple example (the File -> New Playground playground) and convert the comment-style documentation into &#8220;fancy&#8221; documentation.
+For this post, I wanted to take a simple example (the File -> New Playground playground) and convert the comment-style documentation into "fancy&#8221; documentation.

 ### Before: